unclealex72/flac-manager/README.md

 + `flacman-unown --users users [directories]` Remove all the FLAC files in the supplied directories (either staged or not) from users' collections.
   `users` is a comma separated list of user names.
++ `flacman-multidisc --split [directories]` Split multi-disc albums into two separate albums.
+The first disc will remain unchanged but all the others will joined in an album suffixed with _(Extras)_
++ `flacman-multidisc --join [directories]` Join multi-disc albums into a single disc.

 ## Synchronising to external devices

 The Device Synchroniser project at https://github.com/unclealex72/device-synchroniser contains both Android and